FYE Office Staff

 Rachel Seavey, graduate retention fellow

 Rachel received her bachelor's degree in classics with a civilization track from the University of Massachusetts at Amherst and is currently in the the masters in higher education in student affairs program at Salem State University.
 During her undergraduate years, Rachel worked as a summer peer advisor with orientation, a teaching assistant, a member of the choir and theater guild, and completed the ROTC Civilian Track of Advanced Physical Conditioning course.
 After studying abroad in Orvieto Italy, Rachel spent several years working full time in marketing and event planning positions.
-She spent the summer working at University College Dublin's Alumni Relations Office in Ireland.
+She spent the summer working at University College Dublin's Alumni Relations Office in Ireland and is interning with Service Learning at Salem State.
 Rachel is primarily responsible for coordinating the Student Success Series and supporting the learning communities.

 Hannah Tweeddale, graduate assistant